Sometimes even if executives leave if teamwork doesn't work.

-A while back the President of Microsoft's Windows and Windows Live operations Steve Sinofsky, was reported to have left his employer.
-Yes, the gracious press releases indicate a civil parting of the ways with the executive, however inside reports indicated the departure came as a result of infighting that had reached a boiling point (see story on Bloomberg.com).
+Years ago, when the President of Microsoft's Windows and Windows Live operations, Steve Sinofsky, left his employer the gracious press releases indicated a civil parting of the ways with the executive.
+Inside reports at the time, however, indicated the departure came as a result of infighting that had reached a boiling point.

 Without a doubt, constant innovation requires an exchange of ideas mixed with healthy disagreement.
-Unchecked however, deeply-rooted conflict and personality clashes serve to undermine trust, which is the foundation required for team and organizational effectiveness (see our earlier blog post on Relationship Mismanagement).
+Unchecked however, deeply-rooted conflict and personality clashes serve to undermine trust, which is the foundation required for team and organizational effectiveness.

-In working with organizations as diverse as the Marines, global Pharmaceuticals, and not-for-profits, we've seen 3 major tools that leaders can harness for enhancing team effectiveness and reducing conflict.
+In working with organizations/industries as diverse as banks, real estate developers, tech, the U.S. Marines, global pharmaceuticals, sales organizations and not-for-profits, we've seen 3 major tools that leaders can harness for enhancing team effectiveness and reducing conflict.